MatchuPitchu/typescript-summary/Readme.md

 - Decorator factories

-  - return decorator function, so I can invoke it with @Logger(argument) and pass this argument to the inner decorator function
+  - return decorator function, so I can invoke it with @Logger(argument) and pass argument to inner decorator fn

   ```TypeScript
   const Logger = (log: string) => {